lucascmpos/dev-food/README.md

 ## 📗 About

-This project consists of a food delivery platform, where the user logs in with Google, places orders, favorites restaurants, checks their orders and can search for restaurants.
+This project consists of a food delivery platform, where the user logs in with Google, make orders, favorites restaurants, checks their orders and can search for restaurants.

 ---